Yentis/betterdiscord-emotereplacer/README.md

 :hyperspeed - Remove every other frame and set delay to the minimum for extreme speed.
 :spin-\<speed\> - Make your emote spin!
 Speed can be: left empty, fast, faster or hyper.
 :spinrev-\<speed\> - Same as above but spin in the other direction.
 :shake-\<speed\> - Make your emote shake!
 Speed can be: left empty, fast, faster or hyper.
+:reverse - Make a gif play backwards.

 **Examples:**
 yentDogSmug:flip